Canada answers Haiti PM's call for foreign military aid. But what's driving the latest security crisis? | CBC News

-After Canadian armoured vehicles land in Port-au-Prince, here's a look at Haiti's latest security crisis
+After armoured vehicles from Canada land in Port-au-Prince, here's a look at Haiti's latest security crisis

 On Monday, UN Security Council could discuss Haiti's request for military intervention

-Foreign military aid requested by Haiti's beleaguered government has arrived in the Caribbean country— including armoured vehicles from Canada, a source with knowledge of the operation confirmed to CBC News — as a security crisis intensifies.
+Foreign military aid requested by Haiti's beleaguered government has arrived in the Caribbean country — including armoured vehicles from Canada — as a security crisis intensifies.

 Armed gangs have been blockading Haiti's main port since last month following a move by Ariel Henry, Haiti's unelected prime minister, to cut fuel subsidies.